lexbailey/two-bot/README.md

  - `last`: timestamp of last two

 Will fail with `404 not found` if an ID is passed that doesn't match a user (Even if that user is in Slack).
+### GET /uptime
+Returns information about how long the application has been running, as JSON object:
+ - `starttime`: timestamp of when the application was started (UTC, in floating-point seconds)
+ - `starttime_s`: ISO representation of `starttime`
+ - `duration`: Seconds since `starttime` (floating-point)

 ## Licence